Skip to content

 Step 1: Make the map yours

 Start with your vision for what success with your new strategy looks like.
-Use that “inspirational spark” model that you found earlier as an example.
-Then, ask yourself, “What would need to be true for all my successes to be realized?”
+Use the inspirational model that you identified as an example.
+Then, ask yourself, “What would need to be true for success?”

 Write it all down.
 It sounds overwhelming, but you’ll be surprised at how settling it feels to create your visionary to-do list.